-- 9.4.
-A document not portion marked based on an ISOO-approved waiver must: - 9.4.1.
-Not be used as a source for derivative classification, nor can it be used as a source for preparers of classification guides. - 9.4.2.
-Contain a caveat that states, "WARNING: THIS DOCUMENT CANNOT BE USED AS A SOURCE OF DERIVATIVE CLASSIFICATION." - 9.4.3.
+- b.
+Contain a caveat that states, "WARNING: THIS DOCUMENT CANNOT BE USED AS A SOURCE OF DERIVATIVE CLASSIFICATION." - c.
 Be portion marked when transmitted or disseminated outside the NSA/CSS, unless the ISOO waiver approval explicitly provides otherwise.

-APPENDIX 2 TO ANNEX A

-DOD CLASSIFICATION AND CONTROL MARKINGS
+APPENDIX 2 TO ANNEX A DOD CLASSIFICATION AND CONTROL MARKINGS

-- The DoD maintains oversight of the DoD Information Security Program, which provides procedures for the designation, marking, protection, and dissemination of controlled unclassified information and classified military information.
+- 1. The DoD maintains oversight of the DoD Information Security Program, which provides procedures for the designation, marking, protection, and dissemination of CUI and classified military information.
 The proper application and use of DoD classification and control markings enables the identification and protection of national security information and promotes information sharing. - 2.
 Classified military information falls under the purview of DoD.
-Per the National Disclosure Policy (NDP-1) (Reference w), classified military information is military information requiring protection in the interest of national security and is limited to three classifications: TOP SECRET, SECRET, and CONFIDENTIAL.
-Classified military information is further subdivided into eight categories: - Organization, Training and Employment of Military Forces - b.
+Per the National Disclosure Policy (NDP-1) (Reference x), classified military information is military information requiring protection in the interest of national security and is limited to three classifications: TOP SECRET, SECRET, and CONFIDENTIAL.
+Classified military information is further subdivided into eight categories: - a.
+Organization, Training and Employment of Military Forces - b.
 Military Materiel and Munitions - c.
 Applied Research and Development Information and Materiel - d.
 Production Information - e.
 Combined Military Operations, Planning and Readiness - f.
 U.S. Order of Battle - g.
 North American Defense - h.
 Military Intelligence

-3. Foreign Disclosure Release Markings
+Foreign Disclosure Release Markings

-- 3.1 Authorized for Release To (REL TO): - 3.1.1 The AUTHORIZED TO RELEASE TO or REL TO control marking is authorized for use on all classified military information that has been determined by an authorized disclosure official to be releasable, or that has been released through established foreign disclosure procedures and channels, to the foreign country and/or international organization indicated. - 3.1.2 For documents containing REL TO portions, if the document is not fully releasable to at least one country other than U.S. or an international organization, the banner line shall not contain the REL TO marking. - 3.2 Not Releasable to Foreign Nationals (NOFORN): NOFORN shall not be applied to non-intelligence information, except for Naval Nuclear Propulsion Information and NDP-1 (Reference w), which have authorized exceptions for use of NOFORN.
+- 3. Authorized for Release To (REL TO): - a.
+The AUTHORIZED TO RELEASE TO or REL TO control marking is authorized for use on all classified military information that has been determined by an authorized disclosure official to be releasable, or that has been released through established foreign disclosure procedures and channels, to the foreign country and/or international organization indicated. - b.
+For documents containing REL TO portions, if the document is not fully releasable to at least one country other than U.S. or an international organization, the banner line shall not contain the REL TO marking. - 4.
+Not Releasable To Foreign Nationals (NOFORN): NOFORN shall not be applied to non-intelligence information, except for Naval Nuclear Propulsion Information and NDP-1

+(Reference x), which have authorized exceptions for use of NOFORN.
 In all other instances, within the DoD NOFORN shall be used only on intelligence information.

-- 4. Detailed guidance for the marking of classified military information is contained in DoDM 5200.01, Volume 2 (Reference f). - 5.
-DoD Instructions for developing security classification guides can be found in DoDM 5200.45 (Reference z).
+- 5. Detailed guidance for marking classified military information is contained in DoDM 5200.01, Volume 2 (Reference f). - 6.
+DoD instructions for developing security classification guides can be found in DoDM 5200.45 (Reference dd).

-ANNEX B

-DOCUMENTING ORIGINAL CLASSIFICATION DECISIONS
+ANNEX B DOCUMENTING ORIGINAL CLASSIFICATION DECISIONS